Data Centers in Charlottetown

 Network & Connectivity Ecosystem

-Direct Cloud On-Ramps There are no direct cloud on-ramps located within Charlottetown, as of September 2025.
-Businesses requiring dedicated cloud access must establish private network connections (PNI or wave) to hyperscale cloud regions, typically through network providers with a presence in major Canadian hubs like Halifax or Montreal.
+Direct Cloud On-Ramps: There are no direct public cloud on-ramps located in Charlottetown, as of September 2025.
+Secure, private connections to major cloud providers are established via network extensions to primary Canadian hubs like Halifax or Montreal.

 Power Analysis